 - Adapted Out: Not her, but the series eliminates her eventual marriage to Crozier, along with their children.

 - Age Lift: Her age in the book is unclear, but she is indicated to be somewhere in her late teens.
 Nive Nielsen was thirty-eight/nine during filming.

 - Blood from the Mouth: A non-fatal example, after she cuts out her tongue as an offering to the Tuunbaq.

 - The Exile: For being a shaman who lost the Tuunbaq, she's sentenced to exile from her tribe.
 Despite the two-year Time Skip, Crozier never learns whether she's survived.

-- Late to the Tragedy: After abandoning the crew in light of their murder of innocent Netsiliks, she turns around to try to help them in the third act, but only manages to save Crozier, the Sole Survivor.
+- Late to the Tragedy: After abandoning the crew in light of their murder of an innocent Netsilik family, she turns around to try to help them in the third act, but only manages to save Crozier, the Sole Survivor.